edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 ### Specific evidence

 #### PASSporT-specific signature
+Each voice call begins with a SIP INVITE, and in VVP, each SIP INVITE contains an `Identity` header that MUST contain a signature from the call's OP.
+This signature MUST be an Ed25519 signature serialized as CESR; it is NOT a JWS.
+The 64 raw bytes of the signature are left-padded to 66 bytes, then base64url-encoded.
+The `AA` at the front of the result is cut and replaced with `0B`, giving an 88-character string.
+A regex that matches the result is: `0B[-_\w]{86}`, and a sample value is:

+    0BNzaC1lZDI1NTE5AAXMCYrQqWyRLAYeKNQvYekmcKcNFzGlgBcatE5mhK3kDNDhQM4tXMCYrQqWyRLAYeKNQvYx

-Each voice call begins with a SIP INVITE, and in VVP, each SIP INVITE contains an `Identity` header that MUST contain a from the call's OP.
-This signature MUST be the result of running a signing function over input data that consists of the following metadata about a call: the source phone number (`orig` claim), the destination phone number (`dest` claim), an identifier for the AP (`kid`), a timestamp (`iat`), and a reference to evidence (`evd`).
+The signature is the result of running a signing function over input data that consists of the following metadata about a call: the source phone number (`orig` claim), the destination phone number (`dest` claim), an identifier for the AP (`kid`), a timestamp (`iat`), and a reference to evidence (`evd`).
 This reference is the SAID of an ACDC data graph.
 The data graph MUST include at least Accountable Party Evidence (APE).

 APE consists of several credentials, detailed below.
 It MUST include a vetting credential for the AP.
 If the source telephone number is allocated to the AP (which is true unless a proxy is the OP and uses their own telephone number), it MUST include a TNAlloc credential for the AP.
 If the AP intends to contextualize the call with a brand, it MUST include a brand credential for the AP.
 If no brand credential is present, verifiers MUST NOT impute a brand to the caller on the basis of any VVP guarantees.
 If there is a nuanced relationship between the AP as a legal entity and the AP in some limited manifestation, the APE MUST also include a delegation credential that nuances the relationship.
 For example, this could distinguish between Acme Corporation in general, and software operated by Acme's IT department for the express purpose of signing voice traffic.
 The former has a vetting credential and legal accountability, and can act as the company in all contexts; the latter can only sign voice calls on Acme's behalf.